What’s The Best Email Hosting for Your Project?

-Here’s a quiz that helps you balance all the usual tradeoffs to figure out what is the best email hosting (updated 2017) for your website based on your preferences.
+Here’s a quiz that helps you balance all the usual tradeoffs to figure out what is the best email hosting for your website based on your preferences or skip to summary.

 Based on my experience working with different hosting providers, there are a few that are a good fit for most people.
 Here’s a summary of the companies included in the quiz.

 Best Email Hosting Choices if you want…

 Considerations for the Best Email Hosting for You